G. Aravindan

+G. Aravindan (Govindan Aravindan, in some references); Born: 23 January 1935; Died: 15 March 1991.

-Govindan Aravindan (23 January 1935 – 15 March 1991) was an Indian film director, screenwriter, musician, cartoonist, and painter.
-He was one of the pioneers of parallel cinema in Malayalam.
+Aravindan was an Indian film director, cartoonist, screenwriter and musician and one of the pioneers of parallel cinema in Malayalam.
 He was known for his unorthodox way of filmmaking; he changed his cinematic forms consistently and experimented in storytelling without regular narrative styles.

-He studied at University College, Trivandrum.
-Before venturing into the film field, he was an established cartoonist.
-He had also worked with documentaries and theatre.
-He also occasionally directed music for other filmmakers.
+He studied at the Karapuzha NSS English high school and CMS college in Kottayam and, in 1955, graduated in Botany from the University College Trivandrum (University of Travancore at the time).
+Before venturing into films, he was an established cartoonist.
+He had also worked in theatre and occasionally directed music for other filmmakers.
 The Government of India awarded him the fourth highest civilian award of Padma Shri in 1990.